gammasoft71/xtd/docs/internal/xtd_explanations.md

 #### Notes

-* Currently, there are +/- 10000 unit tests executed successfullly andd 0 failed.
+* Currently, there are +/- 10000 unit tests executed successfullly and 0 failed.
 * There are many missing.
 But the goal is to complete them as much as possible to have a complete coverage.

 ## Continuous integration builds